dairer/hrd/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`hrd` is a collection of functions to help implement and develop and fit Hüsler-Reiss models.
+`hrd` is a collection of functions to help implement, develop and fit Hüsler-Reiss distribution based models.

 ## Installation